 The iRobot Roomba 650 did have a standout performance with the Mini-Wheats, being the only one that had the ground clearance and the extractor power to crush up and capture the pieces in its collection bin, but it wasn't enough to offset its poor performance in other tests.
 This model, along with the iLife earned a 4 out of 10.
 The would leave a ton of debris behind, particularly in our flour test, and both of these robots have large rotating brushes in the front.
 These brushes tended to create almost as large of a mess as we started with by flinging medium and large particles away with their larger side brushes.

 Corners and Edges

 We wanted to evaluate how close to a wall, and how tight of a corner these machines could clean.
 This category highlights some of the differences in the design of these machines, with differences in the overall exterior shape, feeding wedges, and additional brushes or suction influencing the results.Below you can see, from left to right, the undercarriages of a Roomba and a Neato model.

 All models except the Samsung and the D3 have a rotating side brush intended to sweep dirt and grime away from the walls into the path of the extractor to be sucked up.
-None of these are perfect, and really getting the edges of your home is best reserved for the periodic deep clean, but, in our opinion, the less work we have to do in the deep clean, the better.
+None of these are perfect, and really getting the edges of your home is best reserved for the periodic deep clean, but, in our opinion, the less work it takes for the deep clean, the better.
 The scores for each robot are in the chart below, with the higher scores corresponding to how close the robots got into the tight corners and how little they left along the edge.